 Encompassing both experimental and conventional forms, Beautiful Mutants features a broad range of voices: a hard of hearing man uses his deaf accent as a means into other accents and identities; a young heroin addict is shot in the spine and becomes a wheelchair user; a teenaged amputee revels in his sexual promiscuity.

 Besides poetry, Pottle also writes fiction and drama.
-His first novel, Mantis Dreams: The Journal of Dr. Dexter Ripley, will be published by Caitlin Press in fall 2013.
+His first novel, Mantis Dreams: The Journal of Dr. Dexter Ripley, was published by Caitlin Press in fall 2013.
 He is also developing his play, Ultrasound, for production.

 Pottle is a PhD student in the English department at the University of Saskatchewan.
 His dissertation explores how disability has been portrayed in Canadian novels published since 1982.

 - Scriptwriting » Stage